asdrasantana/price-elasticity-sql/README.md

 \copy olist_products_dataset FROM 'path/to/olist_products_dataset.csv' DELIMITER ',' CSV HEADER;
 \copy olist_category_name_translation FROM 'path/to/product_category_name_translation.csv' DELIMITER ',' CSV HEADER;
 ```
+> **Note:** Replace `'path/to/...'` with the actual file path where you saved the CSV files on your machine before running the commands above.
 > In DBeaver, right-click each table → **Import Data** → select the corresponding CSV.

 ### 5. Run the analysis
 ```sql
 \i analysis.sql
 ```
 Or open `analysis.sql` in your SQL client and run it directly.
-The final query returns PED (Price Elasticity of Demand) results by category, ranked by sensitivity.
+The final query returns PED (Price Elasticity of Demand) results by month and category, ranked by sensitivity.

 ### Expected output